Marriage Requirements and Registration in Qatar

 What is this right?

-Marriage in Qatar is governed by the Family Law, which is based on Islamic Sharia principles:
+Marriage in Qatar is governed by the codified Family Law, which sets out clear requirements rather than leaving them to judicial discretion:

 - Both parties must consent freely to the marriage.
 Forced marriage is prohibited.

-- The minimum marriage age is 16 for females and 18 for males, with court approval required for younger marriages.
+- The minimum marriage age is 16 for females and 18 for males.
+Marriages below these ages require court approval and are rarely granted.

-- A wali (male guardian) is required for the bride under Sharia rules.
+- A wali (male guardian) is required for the bride under the Family Law.

 - The marriage must be witnessed by two male witnesses.

 - A mahr (dower) must be agreed upon and stated in the marriage contract.
-It is the bride's right.
+It belongs to the bride exclusively.

-- The marriage must be registered with the Sharia Court to be legally recognized.
+- The marriage must be registered with the Sharia Court to be legally recognized in Qatar.

-For Qatari citizens marrying non-Qataris, prior approval from the Committee for Family Affairs may be required.
+For Qatari citizens marrying non-Qataris, prior approval from the Committee for Family Affairs is typically required.

 When does it apply?

-- You plan to marry in Qatar and need to understand the requirements.
+- You plan to marry in Qatar and need to understand the legal requirements.

 - You are a foreign resident getting married in Qatar.